CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 Consistency doesn't happen by accident at a program scale.

 As the work expanded across pods and benefit types, I co-initiated a shared component library.
 This became a single source of truth for interaction patterns, component states, and question variants.
-An active tool that let multiple design pods ship consistently without constant coordination overhead.
+It became an active tool that let multiple design pods ship consistently without constant coordination overhead.

 OUTCOME